-Creating an expanded building renovation program in four investment areas to improve the business climate, combat vacancies, and contribute to the overall revitalization of the corridors.
+An expanded building renovation program in four investment areas designed to improve the business climate, combat vacancies, and contribute to the overall revitalization of the corridors.

 TRANSFORMING THE CORRIDORS’ BUSINESS DISTRICTS

-The LPA will use funds to award matching capital grants to district building owners, ensuring decisions are made at a local level with oversight from the community nonprofit.
-Each of the four investment areas will receive additional funds to administer the program and hire an experienced consultant to assist staff with program administration.
+The LPAs use funds to award matching capital grants to district building owners ensuring decisions are made at a local level with oversight from the community nonprofit.
+Each of the four investment areas receives additional funds to administer the program and hire an experienced consultant or staff member to assist with program administration.
 These funds ensure LPAs receive the capacity building and technical expertise necessary to establish a portfolio of solid projects that have the greatest impact on the commercial district.